(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "AMESBURY-WHITE COMPANY / INC. 1913 / 39 WASHINGTON ST., GARDINER, ME." with ad for the non-sectarian funeral home on the back, unused Azo real photo (squares in corners), slight oxidation, minor corner wear & rounding. $15.00 ^

 "Atwood starting for New York, Chicago Aviation Meet, August 15, 1911 / Mea magneto only ignition system on his Burgess-Wright Aeroplane / Compliments Marburg Bros., 1777 Broadway, New York City" postcard with many Mea advertising claims printed in the message section on back, mild corner wear & rounding, 2 small tears in the top edge, light uneven toning both sides.
 The address is in the Theater District of NYC.
 Rare.
-SALE IN PROGRESS a(p)i(c)ag(m)n(n)
+SOLD RECENTLY a(p)i(c)ag(m)n(n)

 "BUILT BY / James Boyd & Bro. / INC. / PHILADELPHIA // COMBINATION CHEMICAL ENGINE & HOSE MOTOR CAR" with a close-up side view in sepia-tones; unused ROTOX real photo advertising postcard with excellent focus & contrast, light toning over most of the back, a little light toning in the front borders.
 This firm, successors to James Boyd & Sons of Boston, built fire apparatus exclusively at 25th & Wharton Streets.
 Their advertising slogan was: "Others may build more, but we build the best."
 In April 1915 such a vehicle by this manufacturer was sold to Williamsport Pennsylvania for $4985. $75.00 fp(p)g(b)a